invokable/feedable/README.md

 ## Request Submissions Welcome

 This project is just getting started and we haven't decided which sites to support yet.
-If you have a site you'd like us to support, please send the URL via our [request form](https://forms.gle/ipEVgmS8XZutKoXH7).
+If you have a site you'd like us to support, please send the URL via our [request form](https://forms.gle/ipEVgmS8XZutKoXH7) or [discussion](https://github.com/orgs/invokable/discussions/25).

 For reference:
 - [RSSHub Japanese sites list](./docs/routes-jp.md)